 Every attorney in the United States is required to take continuing legal education (CLE) courses.
-Even if CLE were suddenly no longer a requirement, it’d still be a necessity.
-It brings innumerable benefits to you as a person and as an attorney and ensures you can deliver on the promises you make to clients.
+Even if CLE was suddenly no longer a requirement, it’d still be a necessity.
+It brings innumerable benefits to you as a person and as an attorney, and ensures you can deliver on the promises you make to clients.

 The Importance of Continuing Legal Education

 Continuing legal education’s major benefit is right there in its name.
 You can’t continue to practice year after year using the same tricks that worked when you were a young hotshot.

 Laws, technologies and approaches change regularly, sometimes in subtle ways.
 Success hinges on your willingness to build new skills and hone the skills you already have.
 The legal industry knows this.
 That’s why states set a minimum requirement of CLE hours.

 Nothing negative comes from broadening your legal horizons.
 As your skillsets expand, so do your qualifications.
 When you explore unfamiliar areas of law, you may discover that a type of practice you had never thought about pursuing is exactly what your career needed.

 There’s some important schmoozing that goes on, too.
 CLE provides excellent networking opportunities which can be especially valuable to novice attorneys seeking advice.
 But even some grizzled veterans could benefit from the exchange of ideas – especially if they’re a little baffled by a current case.
 (It happens to the best of us.)

 Texas CLE requirements include 15 hours of study, completed within 24 months for newly-licensed lawyers or a year for those holding their license.
 MCLE (minimum continuing legal education) years begin on the first day of the month you were born, and ends on the last day of the month before one year later.
 Failure to comply beyond the grace period results in a fine between $100 and $300.